BioGearsEngine/Engine/README.md

 #### Linux SDK

 Deploy the Linux SDK by running `deploy-linux-library.sh` in the BioGears src directory.
-This will deploy the necessay header files and .so files to the BioGears library directory.
+This will deploy the necessary header files and .so files to the BioGears library directory.
 The HowTo cpp files provide examples of how to use the BioGears API from your own software.
 The build-linux.sh script will build all of the HowTo files and place the resulting executable in the library/bin directory.

 Structure
 ------------